2023 Policy Agenda

 State

-CalFood: Appropriate $52 million in 2023-24 State Budget and ongoing to sustain the CalFood program at $60 million annually.
+CalFood: Provide increased ongoing funding beginning in the 2025-26 State Budget to permanently sustain the CalFood program at $60 million annually.

-Permanently authorize State Disaster Food Assistance Program (SDFAP) in statute to ensure that California is prepared and able to respond quickly when disaster strikes and communities need immediate food resources.
+Appropriate $3 million one-time and permanently authorize the State Disaster Food Assistance Program (SDFAP) in statute to ensure that California is prepared and able to respond quickly when disaster strikes and communities need immediate food resources.

 State